 The ZonMw Open Competition offers excellent research groups the opportunity to revitalise their line of research, enter into new collaborations and perform studies of exceptional quality in the field of health.
 In view of its purpose of revitalising lines of research the ZonMw Open Competition is specifically intended for combinations of research groups.
 The application procedure consists of two stages: a project idea and a full application.

-NWO takes part in the Top sectors policy of the Dutch government.
+NWO takes part in the Top sectors policy of the Dutch government for mission-oriented innovation within the social themes of energy transition & sustainability; agriculture, water & food; health & care and safety.
 In this process, NWO ensures a good connection between the ambitions of the top sectors and the funding of scientific research within these areas.
 As the research themes are highly relevant to society, knowledge utilisation is an important focus.
 Several Top Consortia for Knowledge and Innovation (TKIs) have been established to ensure that the joint research agenda within the top sectors is realised.
-In a TKI, parties across the entire knowledge chain work together to consolidate excellent public-private partnerships in the area of research and to realise these.
-As a research funding body, NWO plays an important role within the TKIs.
-The precise role played by NWO in each TKI depends on NWO's subject-specific and financial involvement.
+In a TKI, parties across the entire knowledge chain work together to consolidate excellent public-private partnerships in the area of research.

-In the coming years, NWO will increasingly link activities in the top sectors to the Dutch National Research Agenda (NWA) and to international research agendas such as the Grand Societal Challenges from Horizon 2020.
+In the coming years, NWO will increasingly link activities in the top sectors to the Dutch Research Agenda (NWA) and to international research agendas such as the Grand Societal Challenges from Horizon 2020.
 For this, NWO will create additional opportunities for long-term funding and programmes that transect the top sectors.
 In addition, these programmes provide space for a broad chain approach that connects fundamental, strategic, practice-oriented, and applied research and also involves non-scientific parties.
-Examples of such funding programmes are the NWA-Research Along Routes by Consortia (ORC) and NWO Crossover.
+Examples of such funding programmes are the NWA-Research Along Routes by Consortia (ORC), NWO Crossover and thematic programming on urgent social themes in collaboration with government ministries.

 NWO has various other funding instruments.
 A complete overview can be found at the NWO website.